By accepting you will be accessing a service provided by a third-party external to https://fierceinc.com/

 Facilitate a Gratitude Exercise

 Consider implementing an exercise like the one we carried out here at Fierce.
-Another idea—originally mentioned in a previous blog where Stacey listed some helpful gratitude exercises—is to create a card for every participant in the exercise and pass each card around so that everyone can write their words of appreciation on each person’s card, and then meet with everyone later to read the cards aloud.
+Another idea—originally mentioned in a previous blog where Fierce's President listed some helpful gratitude exercises—is to create a card for every participant in the exercise and pass each card around so that everyone can write their words of appreciation on each person’s card, and then meet with everyone later to read the cards aloud.

 Leave a Personalized Thank You Note